 Bushfire Relief - An Experience Volunteering with South Coast Wildlife Rescue

-11 months ago by Erica Genda
+about 1 year ago by Erica Genda

-11 months ago by Erica Genda
+about 1 year ago by Erica Genda

 After the devastation of the Christmas and New Year’s fires in Australia, which affected so many of our colleagues, clients and candidates, there was a sense of momentary helplessness.
 Many of us wanted to help, but were not sure how we could, or what that would even look like.